alienscience/leiningen-war/README.md

 Leiningen war plugin
 ====================

+If you want to develop Ring applications and deploy WAR files the [lein-ring](https://github.com/weavejester/lein-ring) plugin is recommended for most purposes.
+The [cake](https://github.com/ninjudd/cake) build tool is also able to produce WAR files.
+However, this plugin is still being actively supported for those developers that use it.

+This plugin creates standard war files for use with java web application servers and is not useful when developing for the Google App Engine.

 This plugin is available at [http://clojars.org/](http://clojars.org/uk.org.alienscience/leiningen-war)

     :dev-dependencies [[uk.org.alienscience/leiningen-war "0.0.12"]]

 An example application using the plugin is at: [http://github.com/alienscience/compojure-war-example](http://github.com/alienscience/compojure-war-example).
-The [lein-ring](https://github.com/weavejester/lein-ring) plugin, and the [cake](https://github.com/ninjudd/cake) build tool are also able to produce WAR files.

 The best place for discussion and support is the Clojure web development google group: [http://groups.google.com/group/clojure-web-dev](http://groups.google.com/group/clojure-web-dev)

-This plugin creates standard war files for use with java web application servers and is not useful when developing for the Google App Engine.

 This plugin adds three commands to leiningen: